 How can I be involved?
 You will purchase items from the store and create a “Thanksgiving Kit.”
 On Sunday, November 21, you will come to Trinity and pick up a turkey (donated by families in Camp Hill) and the Camp Hill borough address of the family you’ll deliver to (plus a card from Trinity!).
 You will deliver the turkey and your “Thanksgiving Kit” directly to your family.

 Your “Thanksgiving Kit” must include: 1 box of stuffing, 1 box of mashed potatoes, 1 jar of gravy, 1 can of green beans, 1 can of corn, rolls, and a dessert.
 (The rolls and dessert can be box mix, store bought, or homemade.)

 THANK YOU!
-We know this is different than in years past.
-We appreciate your willingness to volunteer for this wonderful cause in these challenging times.
-We are also sad that we are unable to support as many families as we have in the past.
-We would encourage you to look around your own neighborhood and think of folks who may need some extra help this holiday season.
+We appreciate your willingness to volunteer for this wonderful cause.
+We would also encourage you to look around your own neighborhood and think of folks who may need some extra help this holiday season.
 Would you be able to share a portion of your Thanksgiving meal?
 Or, perhaps prepare a special baked good to brighten their holiday?
 How can you be the church for someone this season?
 If you have any questions about the event, please contact Kathy Holmes.